Program Details

 - 2.5 preferred minimum GPA

-- Participating in a 3 or 6 credit internship is an option on this track
+- Participating in a 3 credit internship is an option on this track

-This track will allow you to take CEA CAPA study center courses and take courses in the Barcelona Program For Interdisciplinary Studies at Universitat Pompeu Fabra (UPF).
+This track will allow you to take study center courses and take courses at Universitat Pompeu Fabra (UPF).
 At UPF, you will choose from a variety of interdisciplinary classes in English with local and other international students.

 View courses at UPF.
 Use the Module Finder on the left side of the page to search for courses.